h0tbird/coreseed/docs/disaster.md

 }
 ```

-This is the ARP view of `master-1` from the other cluster nodes:
+This is the ARP view of `master-1` from the point of view of the other cluster nodes:
 ```
 core@master-1 ~ $ for i in border quorum master worker; do loopssh ${i} arp -a | grep ^master-1; done master-1.cell-1.dc-1.demo.lan (10.136.64.11) at 06:5f:d8:1e:5f:a9 [ether] on eth0